First-order ANIL provably learns representations despite overparametrization: Problem setting

-This section introduces FO-ANIL in the setting described above for $N\in\N$ tasks, as well as in the idealised setting of infinite tasks ($N=\infty$).
-The goal of meta agnostic methods is to learn parameters, for a given neural network architecture, that quickly adapt to a new task.
-This work focuses on a linear two-layer network architecture, parameterised by $\theta\coloneqq (B,w)\in\R^{d\times k'}\times\R^{k'}$ with $k\leq k'\leq d$.
+This section introduces FO-ANIL in the setting described above for $N\in\N$ tasks, as well as in the idealized setting of infinite tasks ($N=\infty$).
+The goal of model-agnostic methods is to learn parameters, for a given neural network architecture, that quickly adapt to a new task.
+This work focuses on a linear two-layer network architecture, parametrised by $\theta\coloneqq (B,w)\in\R^{d\times k'}\times\R^{k'}$ with $k\leq k'\leq d$.
 The estimated function is then given by $f_{\theta}: x \mapsto x^\top Bw$.

-The main difficulty here is that the network architecture is agnostic to the problem hidden dimension, \ie we only have $k'\geq k$.
-This condition is not restrictive, since taking $k'=d$ always upper bounds the hidden dimension $k$.
-On the other hand, previous works on model-agnostic and representation learning methods assume $k'=k$, \ie the hidden dimension is \textit{a priori} known by the learner.

-The ANIL algorithm aims at minimising the test loss on a new task, after a small number of gradient steps on the last layer of the neural network.
+The ANIL algorithm aims at minimizing the test loss on a new task, after a small number of gradient steps on the last layer of the neural network.
 For the sake of simplicity, we here consider a single gradient step.
-ANIL then aims at minimising over $\theta$ the quantity
+ANIL then aims at minimizing over $\theta$ the quantity